-When an instance is created, a default Ethernet interface is attached to the system (eth0).
+When an instance is created, a default Ethernet interface is attached to the system.
+This is the primary network interface.
 You can create additional network interfaces and attach them to an instance.

 If an instance has only one Ethernet interface, a public IP address can be assigned to the interface automatically.
 However, this address will be removed by AWS if a second interface is added to the instance and the instance is stopped and restarted.
 Be careful not to lose connectivity to your instance when changing the network configuration.